maltsev-dev/maltsev-dev.github.io/content/dev_nurse_project_2.md

 After several iterations, I managed to implement a compact model (~37 KB): I updated the frame preprocessing, added antialiasing, a median filter, a dynamic brightness threshold, and a check for frame differences to avoid running inference if the frame hadn't changed.
 This improved stability and reduced power consumption.

 - **Critical Bug: Freezing after a Power Cycle**
 A serious problem arose: after a full power outage, the model would "freeze": the predictions would become identical, regardless of the input data.
 Everything worked correctly on a clean firmware, but after a reboot, it crashed.
 After errors like "Guru Meditation," suspected stack overflows, allocator errors, defragmentation, and DRAM/PSRAM conflicts, we were able to identify the issue as being in arena allocation.
 The solution was to statically initialize the arena with hard alignment, move buffers from PSRAM to DRAM, use CAMERA_GRAB_WHEN_EMPTY, and avoid trying to handle "two cameras" with different modes.
 After that, the bug disappeared, and predictions became correct again.
 > Memory is a treasure trove of problems.
 Make sure you understand where static and dynamic memory is stored, what happens during a power cycle, peripheral deinitialization, and so on.

 - **FreeRTOS, stability, MQTT and backend connectivity**
 I moved FreeRTOS tasks to the first core and reduced the button stack size.
 This freed up resources for two cameras and stabilized the inference at 15 kHz.
-Clearing NVS with a button became a must-have.
-Setting up antivirus exceptions allowed for stable MQTT operation.
 The resulting structure became MCU → MQTT → backend (Actix Web) → frontend.
 I implemented minute-based throttling: predictions are sent only when the minute changes (without timers), simply based on the current time change.
 This reduced the load on the network and server and made updates more meaningful.

 ## &emsp;&emsp;&emsp; DevJournal: Principles and Example
 It's important to me that the hardware drivers, logic modules, and firmware (Rust + esp_idf_hal) are organized in a modular and extensible manner: each component is isolated, built on abstraction layers and the principle of loose coupling.
 The code is structured so that commands and requests are separated, and the module code structure follows the logical flow of the device.
 This architecture reduces the firmware size, improves its testability, ensures performance monitoring, and allows for easy integration of the AI ​​model into the overall processing pipeline.
 ### Project file structure:
 ```
 components/